M0rdhau/speait_back/README.md

-# Social and Ethical Aspects of Information Technologies
+# Social, Professional and Ethical Aspects of Information Technologies

 We are on [Heroku](oxbaa.herokuapp.com) now!